 Before diving into the topic of California payroll tax audits though, we briefly wanted to discuss how things are handled differently at the federal and state level.
 After all, for the purposes of understanding how California payroll tax audits work, it is important for us to define exactly what being in compliance means.
 In a nutshell, remaining in compliance means understanding how and when payroll taxes are calculated, filed, and paid.

-In this first chapter, we are going to address the federal model, which the Internal Revenue Service (IRS) administers payroll taxes as part of its responsibilities.
+First, we are going to address the federal model, which the Internal Revenue Service (IRS) administers payroll taxes as part of its responsibilities.
 Later, we will contrast the California payroll tax system before moving on to our main topic of California payroll tax audits.

 Brief Overview of IRS Payroll Tax System

 The IRS administers the Internal Revenue Code, which means it is in charge of income and payroll taxes for the entire nation.
 Included in the payroll tax are payments for the federal unemployment tax, also known as FUTA.

 The IRS also performs audits of tax returns for fraudulent activity, underpayment and other issues.
 The agency has the capability to levy fines, interest on unpaid taxes and liens on a property.
 It can also charge civil and criminal charges depending on the severity of the offense and whether or not it was considered to be willful or negligent (unintended).